johnrnelson/api-puppy/Notes/installing.md

-# Installing
+# Quick Install Instructions
-Clone the repo and use npm to install all the packages you need.
+Clone the project to a new folder.

+    git clone git@github.com:johnrnelson/api-puppy.git
+    cd api-puppy

+Install the NPM(s).
+There is only one.
+Check the `package.json` file. :smiley:

     npm update

+Now run the SETUP if this is your first time.

+    node ./SETUP.js

 Take notice of how small the `package.json` is and how simple things can be.